workshopper/learnyoureact/exercises/isomorphic/problem.en.md

 From this excercise on, we'll use React not only on the server side but also on the front-end.
 Let's raise the event on the front-end, and see what will happen.
-In the past exercises, there was a code which raised the front-end event, but it does not work.
-Where is that?
+In the past exercises, there was code that raised the front-end event, but did nothing.
+Do you know what it was?

-The code is the check of the `checkbox` event you wrote in `State`.
+It was interactions with the `checkbox` you wrote in the `State` lesson.
-At `State`, to tell the truth, you can check the `checkbox` no matter what code you write.
+In the `State` lesson, to be honest, checking the `checkbox` doesn't actually update the state.

-In this excercise, let's confirm if you can write the right code or not.
+In this excercise, let's make it run on the front-end too.

 There is a lot of code to change !
 Let's try it!

 # Question
 ---

 Start by installing the required modules.
-Run the four commands below.
+Run the command below:

 ```
 $ npm install browserify reactify
 ```

-Next, let's create `app.js` at the same directory as `program.js` and copy the code below into the file.
+Next, create `app.js` in the same directory as `program.js` and copy the code below into it:

 ```
 var React = require('react');